CortexIntelligentAutomation/docs/content/en/docs/2026.3/_shared/install-web-application-server/setup-gateway-authentication-oidc.md

+See the [Add New OpenID Connect Authentication Provider][Add New OpenID Connect Authentication Provider tutorial] tutorial for a step-by-step guide.

 1. Select the `OpenID Connect` tab.
 1. Select `+ New Provider`.
 1. Enter the details of your OpenID Connect provider; currently only the Microsoft Entra provider is supported: